Breastfeeding: Commencement

 It is recommended for mothers to initiate breastfeeding within the first hour after birth.
 Uninterrupted skin-to-skin contact and breastfeeding can begin immediately after birth, and should continue for at least one hour after birth.
 This period of infant-mother interaction, known generally as kangaroo care, or the "golden hour" during the immediate postpartum period, assists in the mother–child bonding for both mother and baby, and is thought to encourage instinctual breastfeeding behavior in the infant.
 Newborns who are immediately placed on their mother's skin have a natural instinct to latch on to the breast and start nursing, typically within one hour of birth.
 Success with breastfeeding in this "golden hour" increases the likelihood of successful breastfeeding at discharge.

-Skin-to-skin mother-baby contact should still occur, even if the baby is born by Cesarean surgery.
+Skin-to-skin mother-baby contact should still occur, even if the baby is born by Cesarean section.
 The baby is placed on the mother in the operating room or the recovery area.
 If the mother is unable to immediately hold the baby, a family member can provide skin-to-skin care until the mother is able.

 Breast crawl

-According to studies cited by UNICEF, babies naturally follow a process which leads to a first breastfeed.
-Shortly after birth, the infant relaxes and makes small movements of the arms, shoulders and head.
-If placed on the mother's abdomen, the baby gradually inches towards the breast, called the breast crawl and begins to feed.
+According to studies cited by UNICEF, babies naturally follow a process that leads to a first breastfeed.
+Shortly after birth, the infant relaxes and makes small movements of the arms, shoulders, and head.
+If placed on the mother's abdomen, the baby gradually inches towards the breast, known as the breast crawl and begins to feed.
 After feeding, it is normal for a baby to remain latched to the breast while resting.
 This is sometimes mistaken for a lack of appetite.
-Absent interruptions, all babies follow this process.
+Without interruptions, all babies follow this process.
 Rushing, by picking up and moving the infant to the breast, or interrupting the process, such as removing the baby to be weighed, may complicate subsequent feeding.
 Activities such as weighing, measuring, bathing, needle-sticks, and eye prophylaxis wait until after the first feeding.